Jazz was a ragtime dance music popularized in the early 20th century. Think flappers, live orchestras, and prohibited champagne.

 6. Bird (1988)

-Of course, the legend Charlie Parker would get his own movie!
+Of course, legendary musician Charlie Parker would get his own movie!
 Nicknamed "Yardbird," Parker was a pioneer of bebop with his incredible and complex saxophone solos.

-With Bird, director Clint Eastwood stepped away from the Wild West to explore one of his other well-known passions—jazz—in this moody biopic.
-(It also marked a breakthrough role for Forest Whitaker, who went on to take a seat in 2006's The Last King of Scotland.)
+With Bird, director Clint Eastwood stepped away from the Wild West to explore one of his other well-known passions in this moody biopic.
+(It also marked a breakthrough role for Forest Whitaker, who went on to take a lead role in 2006's The Last King of Scotland.)

 5. Chicago (2002)

-Away from the realities of addiction and racism, Chicago instead focuses on the glitz and glamour of the Jazz Age.
-Rob Marshall's musical black comedy, set in 1920s Chicago, is all about scandal and temptation.
+Away from the grim realities of addiction and racism during the Jazz Age, Chicago instead focuses on the glitz and glamour.
+Set in 1920s Chicago, Rob Marshall's musical black comedy is all about scandal and temptation.

 Richard Gere stars in Chicago as a slimy, smooth-talking lawyer who turns his clients into starlets.
 One of his clients is Roxie (Renée Zellweger), a wannabe vaudevillian who murders her sleezy partner.
 Yeah, there's a lot of that in this movie.